alternatingcurrents/my-notes/content/index.md

 ---
 # News
 #### Poema de una polis
-##### 30 july 2025
+##### 31 July 2025

 We’ve just published a Spanish translation of Vasiliki Sifostratoudaki’s _The Poem Of A Polis_ over at [kilo](https://kilotranslations.org/).
 Vasiliki is a Greek artist, writer and educator, whose work is well worth looking into.
 Check out her website [here](http://vasilikisifostratoudaki.gr).
 She also runs an artist-in-residency in Athens, Greece called [Yellow Brick](https://vasilikisifostratoudaki.gr/project/yellow-brick/).

 It’s been an honor working on this piece again, having previously edited it for [The GOAT PoL](http://thegoatpol.org).
 Many thanks to Andrés Porras Chaves for his careful proofreading.
-Spanish readers, you can read the translation on the kilo site, [here](https://kilotranslations.org/index/poema-de-una-polis/).
-English readers, the original is available on the GOAT, [here](https://thegoatpol.org/story/the-poem-of-a-polis/).
+Spanish readers, find the translation on the kilo site, [here](https://kilotranslations.org/index/poema-de-una-polis/).
+English readers, the original is available on The GOAT, [here](https://thegoatpol.org/story/the-poem-of-a-polis/).

 Let me know your thoughts!